 A goal provides you with a structure on which you can build an investment plan.
 You can change up your goals as time goes on, but you need a rough outline.
 This goal can be as simple as a numerical value by which you want to increase your investment.
 It could also relate to something more concrete, such as a new home or car.

 Different investment techniques yield different results.
 So by having clear intentions, you can make a more informed decision on what to do with your money.

 Besides intentionality, another critical factor in how you invest this money is your expectation for the turnaround on your investment.
 What is your timeframe?
 If you want a quick turnaround on your money, you need to consider a less aggressive investment strategy.

 Investing in bonds, for instance, is generally more favorable to those who want quick returns, as their worth doesn’t fluctuate as aggressively.
 If you aren’t sure what you want to do yet, don’t worry.
 It should all make more sense once you finish reading this guide.
 Investing in stocks, on the other hand, can provide you with excellent returns over several years, making them favorable for those willing to play the long game.

 The first tactic I’ll get into is the use of a robo-advisor.
 Robo-advisors are digital platforms that use specific algorithms to provide you with the best investment opportunities.
 They do this with almost no human supervision.

 I’m talking about robo-advisors first because they are often exceptionally user-friendly, which makes them great for beginners.
-They consider numerous factors relating to an investor’s unique circumstance, too.
+They consider numerous factors relating to an investor’s unique circumstances, too.

 Robo-advisors curate an investment plan using factors such as your goals, budget, and how long you intend to invest.
 The information collected from this initial survey generates continuous investment advice.
 You can update your information whenever to curate better the advice you receive.